Chart Color Schemes

 Population growth drivers in Dalmeny are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of Dalmeny is estimated at around 2,213, reflecting an increase of 19 people since the 2021 Census which reported a population of 2,194.
-This change is inferred from AreaSearch's estimation of the resident population as 2,187 following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
-The population density ratio is 309 persons per square kilometer.
-Over the past decade, Dalmeny has shown resilient growth patterns with a compound annual growth rate of 1.0%, outpacing its SA3 area.
-Interstate migration contributed approximately 76.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a 2021 base year.
+As of February 2026, the estimated population of Dalmeny is around 2,213.
+This figure represents an increase of 19 people since the 2021 Census, which reported a population of 2,194 in the suburb.
+The change was inferred from AreaSearch's resident population estimate of 2,187 following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
+The population density ratio is 309 persons per square kilometer, offering significant space per person and potential room for further development.
+Dalmeny's growth rate of 0.9% since the census positions it within 2.6 percentage points of the SA3 area (3.5%), indicating competitive growth fundamentals.
+Interstate migration was the primary driver of population growth in the suburb, contributing approximately 76.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population